kaalam/document.source/jazz_reference/pages/reference_docker_latest_server.md

 ---

-{% include callout.html content="**Jazz à la carte** is intended to be a series of Jazz servers maintained as Docker images through continuous integration including such things as \"voice recognition\", \"text to speech\", etc. For the moment, the neat LSS is the only member." %}
+{% include callout.html content="**Jazz à la carte** is intended to be a series of Jazz servers maintained as Docker images through continuous integration including such things as \"voice recognition\", \"text to speech\", etc. For the moment, the neat LSS and The
+Tangle server are the only members." %}
 {% include tip.html content="**kaalam** maintains an updated Jazz server (without any application) in Docker Hub." %}

 ## How to check for the latest version?